 Christmas is coming.

-With less than two months to go before the holiday, bringing out the boughs of holly now -- even as you're putting Halloween decorations away -- may make you a happier person, experts say.
+With exactly 50 days to go until Christmas Day, bringing out the boughs of holly now -- even as you're still putting Halloween decorations away -- may make you a happier person, experts say.

 "For most people, decorating for Christmas reminds us of the best times in our lives," said Amy Morin, a Florida-based psychotherapist and the author of "13 Things Mentally Strong People Don't Do."
 "Thinking of those happy memories stirs up happy feelings."